 PhDoc is the political party for PhD candidates and postdocs at Leiden University.
 Currently we hold two seats in the University Council.
-PhDoc also collaborates with PhD candidates and postdocs in the various faculty councils.
+PhDoc also collaborates with PhD candidates and postdocs in the various faculty and employee councils.
 PhD candidates and postdocs make up a very large part of Leiden University’s academic staff and should therefore have an active voice in the various platforms for co-participation.

 At the General Members Meeting, LEO has an opportunity to bring forward any issues or concerns on behalf of Leiden’s PhD students.
 PNN gathers such information from all the local PhD councils to inform its policy making.

 If you are interested in learning more about PNN, you can visit their website, follow them on Twitter at @hetpnn or contact them at email@example.com.
 Note that any questions specific to Leiden University should be address to LEO or PhDoc.